Projects

 Sedgemoor Community Connector was formed in August 2025, but the directors behind it have been rooted in the Bridgwater community for much longer.

 Before launching the CIC, I had worked as the Community Development Officer for the local council for three years.
-Lisa had previously worked in a local mental health service supporting men, and Lesley had built a strong reputation locally for her work around reducing waste, food education and supporting those in need.
+Lisa had previously worked in a local mental health service supporting men, and Kira has spent time in lived experience spaces giving back to her communities.

-Collectively, we also bring lived experience of many of the challenges we see in our community — childhood poverty and neglect, domestic violence, mental health struggles, providing unpaid care for loved ones, family bereavement and supporting those fleeing violence.
-Between the three of us, we all wear at least one of those badges.
+Collectively, we also bring lived experience of many of the challenges we see in our community — childhood poverty and neglect, domestic violence, mental health struggles, neurodivergence, care experience, providing unpaid care for loved ones, family bereavement and supporting those fleeing violence.
+Between us all, we wear at least one of those badges.

 Sedgemoor Community Connector was created out of a recognised need in our town and a shared passion to create more opportunities, build equality and empower people to expect better things for themselves and their families.